PODI13015 - Advanced Pharmacology for Podiatry Practice

 Unit Synopsis

-The unit will be divided into two main components: pharmacotherapeutics and anaesthesia specific to podiatry practice.
-In pharmacotherapeutics you will gain understanding of schedule 2, 3, 4 and 8 medicines administered in common diseases seen in podiatry practice and learn further of their role in management of disease.
+The unit will be divided into two main components: pharmacotherapeutics and anaesthesia, specific to podiatry practice.
+In pharmacotherapeutics, you will gain an understanding of Schedule 2, 3, 4, and 8 medicines administered in common diseases seen in podiatry practice and learn further about their role in the management of disease.
 In anaesthesia, you will gain advanced knowledge of anaesthetics pertinent to podiatry practice.
 Topics covered will include pre-surgical history and physical assessment, informed consent, charting, maximum safe dose, and injection instrumentation.
-You will also begin to practice injection technique in a simulated setting.
+You will also begin to practice injection techniques in a simulated setting.

 Details